Prapthi564/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Labs/01-Create a virtual machine.md

-# Lab 01 - Create a virtual machine in the portal
+# Lab 01 - Create a Virtual machine in the portal

 ## Lab overview